-Green tea: Green tea is filled the antioxidants that can protect from environmental stress.
+Green tea: Green tea is full of antioxidants that can protect from environmental stress.
 Drinking more green tea throughout the day may be a great addition to your anti-acne routine.

-Fish and flaxseed: The typical Western diet contains too many omega-6 fatty acids, which are tied to inflammation.
+Fish and flaxseed: The typical Western diet contains too many omega-6 fatty acids tied to inflammation.
 Eating more omega-3 fatty acids, such as those found in fatty fish, walnuts, flaxseed, and the like, can help reduce inflammation and improve acne breakouts.

 Vegetables are good for your health and can help clear up acne.
-Orange and red vegetables contain beta-carotenes, which naturally help normalize sebum production and reduce inflammation.
-Dark, leafy greens and dark-colored berries contain plenty of anti-oxidants and phytonutrients that can further help clear your skin.
+Orange and red vegetables contain beta-carotene, which naturally helps normalize sebum production and reduce inflammation.
+Dark, leafy greens and dark-colored berries contain plenty of antioxidants and phytonutrients that can further help clear your skin.